Copyright © 2001-25 Prem Kamble

 Did you experience your mouth watering when you imagined a lemon in your palm?
 The conscious mind knows that there is no lemon and that it is only an imagination.
 However, the subconscious mind is irrational and blindly reacts to the imagery presented by the conscious mind, leading to a physical response such as salivation.

 While the conscious mind is responsible for logical and analytical reasoning, the subconscious mind is characterized by its irrationality and intuitive nature.
-Consequently, the subconscious mind is often illogical and can lead to behaviours and actions that seem irrational from a logical standpoint.
+Consequently, the subconscious mind is often illogical and can lead to behaviors and actions that seem irrational from a logical standpoint.

 Write to Me | Comments | Related Articles | Top